Carlos-Morgado/rick-and-morty-ios/README.md

 <p align="center">
 <br>
-Rick&Morty is a UIKit app that uses the Rick&Morty API to display a different contents and their details.
-You can browse through hundreds of heroes and villains from the Rick&Morty universe, see all the episodes, and learn more about locations and planets.
+Rick&Morty is an American television series that narrates the adventures of Rick, a peculiar and crazy genius; and Morty, his shy and not very smart grandson.
+This application tries to show all the different contents of this TV show.
+You can search through hundreds of characters, episodes, and discover all the planets that create this universe.
  <br>
  <br>
-This app is created as a personal project to showcase my skills and passion for iOS development.
-This app demonstrates how to implement Clean Architecture and some of best practices for iOS app development using UIkit, CoreData, Combine, VIPER, Dependency Injection, and more.
+This application was created with the aim of learning new skills of the iOS development environment, such as the VIPER architecture, UIKit framework, Cocoapods, Kingfisher... and more.
 <br>
 </p>